michalsn13/Flashcards-app/docs/about.md

 **6.Is there a way to see how the code works sequentially?**

-I've added logging there so after every run of the program info about how everything went from the start to finish will be stored in file called 'logs.txt'
+I've added logging there so after every run of the program info about how everything went from the start to finish will be stored in file called *logs.txt*
 (it will be automatically created after the first implementation of *app.py*.

 **7.Is the program errors free?**